“Hardly hits a note”: “Kaisermania” by Roland Kaiser falls through with Schlager fans - California18

 The best-of show for the 20th anniversary of Roland Kaiser’s “Kaisermania” is not well received by hit fans.
 Hateful comments are piling up online.

-Dresden – You just can’t please everyone: For the 20th anniversary of Roland Kaisers (70) concert series, ARD shows the best-of show “20 Years of Kaisermania”.
+Dresden – You just can’t please everyone: For the 20th anniversary of Roland Kaiser’s (70) concert series, ARD is showing the best-of show “20 Years of Kaisermania”.
 Many viewers are anything but enthusiastic about the format – and mock the singing and the appearance of the Schlager veteran.

 “Hardly hits a note”: Roland Kaiser’s “Kaisermania” completely fails hit fans

 In the summer of 2003, Roland Kaiser gave the first concert of his now legendary format “Kaisermania” in Dresden.
 To celebrate this milestone properly, ARD is showing the big anniversary episode on Saturday (March 18), in which the “Santa Maria” interpreter performs his greatest hits and reviews the best moments of the last 20 years.
-Actually a nice occasion – many Batfans, however, don’t seem to be in the mood for nostalgia.
+Actually a nice occasion – but many Schlager fans are apparently not in the mood for nostalgia.

 “But he hardly hits a note anymore and his voice has become thin,” complains a Twitter user, “I already like Roland Kaiser as a person and then it’s kind of bitter to hear something like that.”
 Kaisermania “birthday obviously not only fans of the hit star.
 “The Emperor wrote all his songs while drunk,” scoffs one user, “Did he always sing so badly?”
 Another does the same.